FormaServe/formaserve.github.io/README.md

 Confused with Open Source on the IBM i?

-We have been using &amp; developing Open Source software for IBM i since the early 2000s &amp; always have time for a natter about Open Source on IBM i.
+We have been using &amp; developing Open Source software for IBM i since the early 2000s &amp; we always have time for a natter about Open Source on IBM i.

 ## 👴 User Groups, Presentations & Workshops

 We have been speaking at IBM user groups both in Europe &amp; US for nearly 20 years.
 Our first presentation was at IBM Portsmouth (UK) in 2003.

-In 2022, FormaServe was the only non-IBMer speaking at the yearly [IBM i Development Day](https://ideveloperday)].
+In 2022, FormaServe was the only non-IBMer speaking at the yearly [IBM i Development Day](https://ideveloperday).

 Our presentations can be found at [this link.](https://github.com/FormaServe/f_Learning/tree/master/User_Groups)